Debra Langlois | 2/27/2018 7:57:05 PM

 Ascension Parish 4-H provides community youth with opportunities to develop life skills through nontraditional experiential learning activities, programs, and school enrichment learning.
-During the 2014-2015 school year 1465 youth gained knowledge in agriculture, citizenship, financial literacy, healthy living, service learning, workforce preparation, and science, engineering and technology programming.
+During the 2015-2016 school year 1485 youth gained knowledge in agriculture, citizenship, financial literacy, healthy living, service learning, workforce preparation, and science, engineering and technology programming.
 4-H has given youth endless opportunities to work with caring adult volunteers to foster personal growth and become well rounded citizens through the Essential Elements of 4-H: Belonging, Independence, Generosity, and Mastery.
-Youth have gained knowledge through the following project clubs and activities:4-H Camp/Lost Camp, 4-H Day at the Capitol, 4-H Hornet's Game, 4-H Scholarships, 4-H University, Achievement Day, Ag Wonders, Beef & Dairy Posters, Egg/Sugar/Beef/Poultry/Seafood Cookeries, Challenge Camp, Character Counts Program, Cloverbuds, Club Meetings, Commodity Ambassador Illustrated Talk, Fashion Workshops, Food & Fitness Camp, Home & Style Club, Horse Club, Jr. Leader Conference, Jr. Leader Club, LA 4-H Day of Service, LA Connections Camp, Livestock Club, Marsh Maneuvers, National 4-H Conference, National 4-H Week, Officer Training, Parish/State Fashion Camp, Pet Show, Portfolios, Project Books, Robotics Club, School Gardens, Science Workshops, Service Learning, Sew With Cotton Contest, Shooting Sports Club, Smart Bodies, Talent Show, and Youth Wetlands Week.
+Youth have gained knowledge through the following project clubs and activities:4-H Camp/Lost Camp, 4-H Day at the Capitol, 4-H Hornet's Game, 4-H Scholarships, 4-H University, Achievement Day, Ag Wonders, Beef & Dairy Posters, Egg/Sugar/Beef/Poultry/Seafood Cookeries, Challenge Camp, Character Counts Program, Cloverbuds, Club Meetings, Commodity Ambassador Illustrated Talk, Fashion Workshops, Food & Fitness Camp, Home & Style Club, Horse Club, Jr. Leader Conference, Jr. Leader Club, LA 4-H Day of Service, Livestock Club, Marsh Maneuvers, National 4-H Conference, National 4-H Week, Officer Training, Parish/State Fashion Camp, Pet Show, Portfolios, Project Books, Robotics Club, School Gardens, Science Workshops, Service Learning, Sew With Cotton Contest, Shooting Sports Club, Smart Bodies, Talent Show, and Youth Wetlands Week.

-Who we reach:
+Who we reach.

-51,607 YOUTH (includes 1,465 4-H members & 44 school and project 4-H clubs)
+members & 37 school and project

 How we reach them: